 Area 8 7 6-5 4-3 2-0 Score Depth of Reflection Reflection reveals a thorough insight of the subject matter.
 Shows depth of critical thinking.
 Uses specific and convincing examples to support reflective statements.
-Reflection reinsight into the subject matter.
-Often there are thoughtful statements.
-Uses well-chexamples to reflective statements. ne er. re osen Reflection reveals a basic understanding of the subject matter with an effort at reflection.
+Reflection revinsight into the subject matter Often there are thoughtful statements.
+Uses well-choexamples to see reflective statements. e r. re osen Reflection reveals a basic understanding of the subject matter with an effort at reflection.
 At times, some reflective statements are evident.
 Uses some examples to support ideas on the subject matter and reflections.
-The som und sub Use of e sup seri inte election is limited. e writer produces ne basic lerstanding of the eject matter. es limited number examples to port ideas.
-This iously affects the egrity of the ection process Little to no reflection is present.
+The son und sub.
+Use of e sup ser inter. flection is limited. e writer produces me basic derstanding of the oject matter. es limited number examples to oport ideas.
+This riously affects the egrity of the lection process Little to no reflection is present.
 Uses few to no examples.
-2 1.5 1-0 1-0 Use of Writing Conventions: spelling, punctuation, capitalization, grammar Demonstrates control conventions with few 6 • writing conventions with errors Demonstrates some control of the writing conventions with errors that do not yet interfere with understanding.
-Demonstrates limited to no of the writing conventions with errors that do errors that make understand onventions with frequent
+2 1.5 1.5 1-0 Use of Writing Conventions: spelling, punctuation, capitalization, grammar Demonstrates control conventions with few 6 Ü Demonstrates some control of the writing conventions with errors the not yet interfere with understanding the standard conventions. that do the writing co s limited to no control of onventions with frequent ake understanding difficult.